 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Fairy Stone's trails.

-Lake swimming - Memorial Day weekend to Labor Day only.
+Lake swimming - Saturday of Memorial Day weekend to Labor Day only.
 The swimming beach is complete with a bathhouse, concession area and beach toys.
 Times of operation may vary prior to mid-June and after mid-August depending on the availability of lifeguards, as the park uses mostly students.
 Guests may wish to call Fairy Stone prior to making reservation if swimming is important.
 Click here for park fees.
 In the summer, swimming is free for overnight guests in campsites, cabins and the lodge.
-Swimming cannot be guaranteed, however, should circumstances beyond the park's control require that swimming be closed.
-We do not give refunds for swimming to overnight guests under any circumstances.
+Circumstances beyond the park's control may require that swimming be closed.
+Refunds for swimming to overnight guests will not be given under any circumstances.

 The 168-acre Fairy Stone Lake is great for family fishing and boating.
 Paddle this serene lake in your canoe or kayak.
 Boat rentals are available daily Memorial Day through Labor Day and on weekends in April, May, September and October, weather permitting.Ample pan fish are just waiting to be caught, so it’s the perfect place to teach the kids fishing skills.
 For more serious anglers, the lake offers some good largemouth bass.
 Just up the road is Philpott Reservoir, which offers good largemouth and smallmouth bass fishing.
 It’s also a good lake for walleye.